tangowhisky37/CoderDojo/README.md

 **Most of our sessions are now waitlisted**. **If you miss two sessions in a row without prior notice your place will be offered to others who are waitlisted**.

-We recommend parents to register interest using the form provided especially if they haven't been able to secure a place for the current term.
-Based on the wait list we'll allocate places for the next term.
+We recommend parents register interest using the form provided.
+You should register initerest even if you haven't been able to secure a place for the current term.
+Based on the numbers in the wait list we'll allocate places for the next term.

 If you have any questions please drop us an email at altona-north-dojo at practical performance analyst dot com.